 OpenFolio is a distribution I first tried out about 18 months ago.
 I wanted to share a lot of pictures I was taking at events so I took a look at what Drupal had to offer.
 OpenFolio is a package dedicated to displaying photos so I tried it out.

 I had every intention to begin reporting on my experiences during MidCamp but not long after returning to "normal" that things got busy again (with Drupal).
-I am on my class reunion committee where I also maintain the website (http://ProvisoEast72.org, which I have been happy to do pro-bono for the experience) and received an email from Bob.
-Apparently he is writing a book and wished to add a survey for his research.
+I am on my class reunion committee where I also maintain the website (http://ProvisoEast72.org, which I have been happy to do pro-bono for the experience) a

 I just finished spending the weekend at a Drupal Conference.
 I attended Drupal MidCamp that started on Thursday March 19 and finished on Sunday March 22.
 I had a great time and I was definately needing the comradery and the exposure that I received at camp.